james3494/users_microservice/README.md

 ## To Do
  - create a 'getFullUser' endpoint which is accessible to admins
  - write tests!
  - write documentation in order to clear up exactly what I'm after.
+This is long term and kinf of covered by writing tests

  - salt and hash validation in /entities/hashMachine.js
  - way of sharing validation between front and back end